-MASTER OF ARTS IN GLOBAL LEADERSHIP
+MASTER OF ARTS IN GLOBAL LEADERSHIP AND SUSTAINABLE DEVELOPMENT

-Students who complete the Master of Arts in Global Leadership program will be prepared to:
+Students successfully completing the Master of Arts in Global Leadership and Sustainable Development program will:

-- 1. Analyze the structural causes that underlie global issues and problems in the Search for solutions that meet the expectations of multiple stakeholders. - 2.
-Evaluate events, decisions, and related to globalization in terms of both their short and longterm consequences across multiple stakeholders, including the natural world. - 3.
+- 1. Be able to analyze the structural causes that underlie global issues and problems in the Search for solutions that meet the expectations of multiple stakeholders. - 2.
+Be able to evaluate events, decisions, and related to globalization in terms of both their short and longterm consequences across multiple stakeholders, including the natural world. - 3.
 Recognize that the dynamic, complex and interdependent nature of globalization forces requires transparency and democratic processes for optimum solutions. - 4.
-Use systems thinking skills for analyzing global issues, e.g., causal-loop diagrams, timeline analysis, structural analysis. - 5.
-Engage in self-reflection on their leadership potential and have begun to articulate a self-leadership development program. - 6.
-Conceptualize and initiate change programs that enhance the fairness and justice dimensions of globalization.
+Be able to use systems thinking skills for analyzing global issues, e.g., causalloop diagrams, timeline analysis, structural analysis. - 5.
+Have engaged in self-reflection on their leadership potential and have begun to articulate a self-leadership development program. - 6.
+Be able to conceptualize and initiate change programs that enhance the fairness and justice dimensions of globalization.

-The Master of Arts in Global Leadership is designed for students who want international careers in a world of regionalism and globalization, a world that is increasingly characterized by change, complexity, and paradox.
+The Master of Arts in Global Leadership and Sustainable Development is designed for students who want international careers in a world of regionalism and globalization, a world that is increasingly characterized by change, complexity, and paradox.
 Students will learn relevant analytical tools, interdisciplinary theories related to globalization and change, international business practices, and strategies for adding value and assuming leadership positions in organizations of all types, including multinational, governmental, and non-governmental organizations.
 Additional core courses will introduce students to cross-cultural issues in communication, decision-making, and negotiation.